UmmItC/Dotfiles/README.md

 # Installation Instructions

-For users on Arch Linux, I’ve created a script to streamline the setup process.
+For users on Arch Linux, I've created a script to streamline the setup process.
 You can run the script to automatically configure your system.
 Alternatively, you can manually copy the configuration files to your system using the `cp` command.

 To run the script: